hellowhirl/mastering-git/README.md

 ### Fast-forward merging

+If we can see a linear path then we can (e.g. get directly from a branch to master) then Git will fast-forward automatically when we merge

 The --graph option gives us a better idea on how our braches have diverged.
 Always better to include it:

 ```
 git log --oneline --all --graph
 ```

-- if we can see a linear path then we can e.g. get directly from a branch to master

 Create a new branch and then switch to it: